achalbi/shorty/README.md

 Shorty

-It is Rails API to generate short URLs for website
+It is a Rails API to generate short URLs for website

 Rails 5.0.0
 Ruby 2.3.0